-As a result of the Companies' improved prospects, by the time of the Net Worth Sweep in August 2012, the Agencies knew that the valuation allowance associated with the Companies' deferred tax assets would be reversed, thereby creating a sudden and dramatic increase in their net worth.
+68. For example, by the time of the Net Worth Sweep in August 2012, the government knew that the valuation allowance associated with the Companies' deferred tax assets could be reversed, thereby creating a windfall of tens of billions of dollars of profits to be swept by the government.
 At that time, Fannie and Freddie had a combined deferred tax assets valuation allowance of nearly \$100 billion.
-Under relevant accounting rules, that valuation allowance would have to be reversed if the Companies determined that it was more likely than not that they would generate taxable income and therefore be able to use their deferred tax assets.
-The Treasury Department was intimately familiar with these issues, having seen such a reversal in February 2012 in connection with its massive investment in AIG.
+That valuation allowance would have to be reversed if the Companies determined that it was more likely than not that they would be able to use their deferred tax assets.
+The Treasury Department was intimately familiar with these issues having seen such a reversal in February 2012 in connection with its massive investment in AIG.
+What is more, the very projections Treasury gave to other government agencies in connection with the Net Worth Sweep in June 2012 showed Fannie and Freddie earning billions of dollars a year